What Is Stellar Lumens and How Does It Work?

 Lumens were invented to help people overcome the problems presented by cross-border transactions.
 These problems are lengthy transaction times and high fees.
 Lumens sought to dispel these problems for retail users by providing a quick and inexpensive method of sending money across the world.

-The developers of Stellar Lumens understand that not everyone across the world has easy access to financial services and even if they did they might be too expensive for them.
+The developers understand that not everyone across the world has easy access to financial services and even if they did they might be too expensive for them.
 Therefore, the team are dedicated to providing people across the world with access to financial systems as long as they have an active internet connection and some basic hardware.

 Lumens are the tokens used by the wider Stellar Network, to send sums of money and convert currency.
 The network itself is a decentralised peer to peer network.